CyberDragonWizard/Stoor/stoor/README.md

 - Render an interactive inventory form from said data
 - Create an update button for the inventory form
 - Add an "add to iventory" form that adds data to the page and airtable
-- Add a "categories" option to only display specified categories
+- Add a "log" tab to log data
 - Make pretty with CSS

 #### PostMVP